- 1/2 pound lean ground beef (90% lean)

 - Hot cooked spaghetti

 - Crumble beef into a 2-qt. microwave-safe dish.
-Add the onion, green pepper and garlic; mix well.
+Add the onion, green pepper and garlic.
 Cover and microwave on high for 5-6 minutes or until meat is no longer pink and vegetables are tender, stirring frequently; drain.

 Reviews forTangy Meat Sauce